GPT-2 – Language Models are Unsupervised Multitask Learners

 )

-Now, instead of having an output of 50257, we have an output of 5, which is the number we have entered in num_labels and is the number of classes we want to classify
+Now, instead of having an output of 50257, we have an output of 5, which is the number we introduced in num_labels and is the number of classes we want to classify.

 GPT2ForQuestionAnsweringlink image 45

-In the transformers post we explained that in this mode you pass a context to the model and a question about the context and it returns the answer.
+In the post of transformers we explain that, in this mode, a context is passed to the model along with a question about the context and it returns the answer.

 from transformers import GPT2ForQuestionAnswering